Take a virtual tour of three floors of the house

 With domestic sized rooms filled with furniture and art, you can easily imagine living at Gunby yourself.
-Chat to the room guides to find out more about Gunby's collection, the Massingberd family and the history of the house.
+Find out more about Gunby's collection, the Massingberd family and the history of the house.

 The Music Room

 The first room you'll visit is the oak panelled music room.
 Running the full length of the west front of the 1873 wing, this room only came into existence in its current form in 1898.